Guggenheim Fellowships Awarded to Two Baruch College Humanities Professor

 Dr. John Brenkman's short essay has been published on Tim O'Brien's novels and the My Lai massacre in the The American Interest.
 Learn more.

-Dr. David Sitt, the deputy chair of the Department of Psychology was quoted in an article published on MDMag.com.
+Dr. David Sitt, of the Department of Psychology was quoted in an article published on MDMag.com.
 Read the article.

 Dr. Vincent DiGirolamo and Dr. Elizabeth Wollman were featured on C-SPAN's "Lectures in History" where they discussed "NYC & Broadway in the ‘60s".
 Watch the segment.